Iron-Hide/nova/svm/examples/paytube/README.md

 A reference implementation of an off-chain [state channel](https://ethereum.org/en/developers/docs/scaling/state-channels/) built using [Anza's SVM API](https://www.anza.xyz/blog/anzas-new-svm-api).

-With the release of Agave 2.0, we've decoupled the SVM API from the rest of the runtime, which means it can be used outside the validator.
+With the release of Nova 2.0, we've decoupled the SVM API from the rest of the runtime, which means it can be used outside the validator.
 This unlocks SVM-based solutions such as sidecars, channels, rollups, and more.
 This project demonstrates everything you need to know about bootstrapping with this new API.